PenguLoader/PenguLoader/API_DOCS.md

 ## `require(name)` [function]

 You must have knowledge about CommonJS module to use this function.<br>
-If you've ever developed software with NodeJS, it shouldn't be hard.
+If you've ever developed something with NodeJS, it shouldn't be hard.

 Please refer to [README](./README.md) for examples and [Node docs](https://nodejs.org/api/modules.html) to learn more.

+> This function should be called in inside plugins.
+To test it in console, use `__require()` instead.

 <br>